linsui/librechair/README.md

   The original project Lawnchair can be found [here](https://github.com/LawnchairLauncher/Lawnchair)^Warning: ^LibreJS ^Incompatible.
   This project is a fork of Lawnchair that aims to remove non-free (proprietary) blobs from Lawnchair, and make it completely free (libre) software.
   Apart from features that require non-free blobs (Sesame) and features that require interfacing with non-free software (Google Feed), Librechair aims to track upstream Lawnchair.
-What this means is that new Lawnchair features will eventually show up in Lawnchair, sans those that require non-free blobs.
+What this means is that new Lawnchair features will eventually show up in Librechair, sans those that require non-free blobs.

 ## Librechair is not yet complete